-Even if most sites aren’t commercial (which they probably are), most search results bring up commercial sites anyway, thanks both to the abundance of commercial sites on the Web, and “search engine optimization” (SEO) by commercial site operators.
+Even if most sites aren’t commercial (I don’t know), most search results bring up commercial sites anyway, thanks both to the abundance of commercial sites on the Web, and “search engine optimization” (SEO) by commercial site operators.
 Online ad spending in the U.S. alone will hit $40 billion this year, and much of that money river runs through Google and Bing.

 But that’s a feature, not a bug.
 The bug is that we’ve framed our understanding of the Web around locations and not around the fabric of connections that define both the Net and the Web at the deepest level.
 That’s why nearly every new business idea starts with real estate: a site with an address.
 Or, in the ranching-based lingo of marketing, a brand.

-Cookies are also a way for commercial cows and their business friends to keep track of their calves, regardless of where those calves travel, and what other cows they might suckle.
-Based on what they learn from tracking, these cows can, for example, produce much more “personalized” milk.
-So can third parties working with the cows.
+But cookies also became a way for commercial cows and their business friends (aka third parties) to keep track of their calves, reporting back where those calves traveled, the cows they suckled, the stuff they click on.
+Based on what they learn from tracking, the cows can — alone or with assistance from third parties, produce “personalized” milk in the form of customized pages and ads.
 This motivation is all the rage today, especially around advertising.

-But nearly all the investment is still on the sell side: the cow side, because that’s where all the power is concentrated, thanks to client-server.
+Nearly all the investment on ‘relating’ is still on the sell side: the cow side, because that’s where all the power is concentrated, thanks to client-server.
 So we keep making better cows and cow-based systems, forgetting that the calves are actual human beings called customers.
 We also overlook opportunity in helping demand drive supply, rather than just in helping supply drive demand.

 But some of us haven’t forgotten.
 One is Phil Windley, a Ph.D. computer scientist, former CIO of Utah, co-founder of Kynetx, and the inventor and lead maintainer of a language called KRL (Kinetic Rules Language), plus the rules engine for executing KRL code.
 (Both are open source.)
 The rules are the individual’s own.
 The rules engine can go anywhere.
 No cow required.